ig-shaun/CIP/README.md

 ## Contributing

+> Below, find the end-to-end process of taking your CIP proposal from idea to finalization.

-### 1. Propose a new idea
+### 1. Propose a new IDEA as an issue

+The first step in the CIP process is creating an IDEA proposal.
+To get started:

-1. Create an issue in the CIP repository containing the idea for your your proposal, following the [CIP template](https://github.com/ceramicnetwork/CIP/blob/master/.github/ISSUE_TEMPLATE/cip-template.md) format.
-Designate your proposal as **IDEA**, by adding the Idea Label and include Idea in the issue header.
-(Note: during Idea status, not every detail needs to be completed, however your issue should contain enough information for the community to begin commenting.)
+1. Create an issue in the CIP repository containing the idea for your your proposal following the [CIP template](https://github.com/ceramicnetwork/CIP/blob/master/.github/ISSUE_TEMPLATE/cip-template.md) format.
+2. Give your issue a descriptive title, following the format: Category (or Type if n/a): Your Title
+3. Add issue labels for `Type` and `Category` (See [below](#cip-labels) for descriptions)
+4. Add the `Status: Idea` label

+> *Not all idea proposals need to be complete, however your issue should contain enough information for the community to begin commenting.*

+### 2. Gather feedback from the community

+After you submit your proposal as an idea, seek to engage the Ceramic community for feedback and input.
+You should take feedback into consideration and iterate on your idea if necessary.

+### 2. Complete your issue as a draft

+Once your idea has been considered by the community, you should complete the draft of your proposal by detailing out all sections of the issue template.

-### 2. Finalize your draft
+### 2. Submit your draft as a PR

+Once your proposal draft has been completed, submit a Pull Request to this repository.

+1.

+Your first PR should be a first draft of the final CIP.
+An editor will manually review the first PR for a new CIP and assign it a number before merging it.
+Make sure you include a discussions-to header with the URL to an open GitHub issue where people can discuss the CIP as a whole.
+(Ideally this is the original issue in the CIP repository.)

+4. When the last call period is done and all community concerns have been addressed, fork the repository by clicking "Fork" in the top right.
+5. Add your CIP to your fork of the repository.
+6. Submit a Pull Request to Ceramic's CIPs repository.

 2. Complete your proposal, then update your status to **DRAFT** Label and header.

-### 3. Enter last call
+### 3. Enter last call on your PR

 3. Gather feedback from the community and iterate on your proposal.
 When done, update the status to **LAST CALL**.

-### 4. Submit a PR for consideration
+### 4. Finalize your PR

-4. When the last call period is done and all community concerns have been addressed, fork the repository by clicking "Fork" in the top right.
-5. Add your CIP to your fork of the repository.
-6. Submit a Pull Request to Ceramic's CIPs repository.
+The last step in

+#### 4a.
+For CIP of Type Core

-### 5a.
-Get your Core CIP Accepted
+Get your core CIP accepted

-### 5b.
-Finalize your non-Core CIP

-> Your first PR should be a first draft of the final CIP.
-An editor will manually review the first PR for a new CIP and assign it a number before merging it.
-Make sure you include a discussions-to header with the URL to an open GitHub issue where people can discuss the CIP as a whole.
-(Ideally this is the original issue in the CIP repository.)
+#### 4b.
+For all other CIPs

+>

 If your CIP requires images, the image files should be included in a subdirectory of the assets folder for that CIP as follows: `assets/cip-N` (where **N** is to be replaced with the CIP number).
 When linking to an image in the CIP, use relative links such as `../assets/cip-1/image.png`.